Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-AEd2Rt5VDfk.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Are you going to add the ability to raise/lower parts of the landscape?
 https://www.youtube.com/watch?v=AEd2Rt5VDfk
-This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: Any plans for terrain manipulation?](./yt-kEDg5KTxvQ4.md) [https://www.youtube.com/watch?v=kEDg5KTxvQ4](https://www.youtube.com/watch?v=kEDg5KTxvQ4)
+This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: Terraforming some way like in Deep Rock Galactic?](./yt-AFfGSKuLWy8.md) [https://www.youtube.com/watch?v=AFfGSKuLWy8](https://www.youtube.com/watch?v=AFfGSKuLWy8)

 ### Topics